 A day after warning that the dramatic events in Egypt could usher in a radical Islamic government inimical to peace, Prime Minister Binyamin Netanyahu clarified Tuesday that Israel stood firmly behind democratic values, but simply did not want to see them used by those who would then trample them.

-The Prime Minister’s Office issued a statement Tuesday saying that Netanyahu, in private conversations, said Israel was a democratic nation that encouraged the advancement of freedom and democratic values in the Middle East.
+The Prime Minister's Office issued a statement Tuesday saying that Netanyahu, in private conversations, said that Israel is a democratic nation that encourages the advancement of freedom and democratic values in the Middle East.

 Netanyahu reiterated that Israel's supreme interest regarding Egypt was to preserve the peace agreement.
 He called on the international community to demand of any Egyptian government that the peace agreement with Israel be honored.